Our Team

 Company Director & Funeral Director

-Before entering the funeral profession I have previously worked for a number of large corporations as an area manager covering the whole of the UK.
-These roles have involved promoting high standards of customer service and care, which has always enabled me to respect all people’s points of views.
+Before entering the funeral profession, I worked for a number of large corporations as an area manager covering the whole of the UK.
+These roles have involved promoting high standards of customer service and care to customers as well as the staff that I was responsible for.
+This has enabled me to respect all people’s points of view.

 Sophie Frost